Wandered down an alley to find these kids having some fun.

-Someone has a drum kit in there hotel room.
+Someone has a drum kit in their hotel room.

 Yesterday, I finished up some work in a nice little cafe on a side street in Thamel, Kathmandu.
 I decided on a wander, I grabbed my camera with no plans and let the visual lurking guide me.